 What we’re doing to improve accessibility

 Solutions to these non-compliance issues are being investigated and actively worked on.
-For example, we will be adding sitemaps to increase the ways available for site navigation.
 We will update this page when issues are fixed.

 Some documents and content are exempt from the regulations (such as PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services), so we do not currently have any plans to make them accessible.
 But if you need to access information in one of these document types, you can contact us and ask for an alternative format.